Epidural steroid injection (ESI)

 - Sciatica: Pain that courses along the sciatic nerve in the buttocks and down the legs.
 It is usually caused by compression of the 5th lumbar or 1st sacral spinal nerve.

-ESI has proven helpful for some patients in the treatment of the above painful inflammatory conditions.
+ESI has proven helpful for some patients in the treatment of painful inflammatory conditions.
 ESI can also help determine whether surgery might be beneficial for pain associated with a herniated disc.
 When symptoms interfere with rehabilitative exercises, epidurals can ease the pain enough so that patients can continue their physical therapy.

 ESI should NOT be performed on people who have an infection or have bleeding problems.
 The injection may slightly elevate the blood sugar levels in patients with diabetes.
 It may also temporarily elevate blood pressure and eye pressure for patients with glaucoma.
 You should discuss this with your physician.